New Partnership Between Pratexo, Intel, and Coral from Google Empowers the HKN Electrical Grid

 And the pain is enormous.
 As Audun stated, “the penalties levied by governments for system downtime could easily equal an electricity company’s profitability for the year!
 And this doesn’t even account for the huge cost of ongoing, time-based maintenance that may not accurately reflect the true state of the equipment.”

 Enter Pratexo.
-Earlier this year, Pratexo began working to bring distributed computing on the ‘electricity grid edge’ to HKN, starting with putting intelligent computing ‘nodes’ running Pratexo software at HKN transformer stations.
+Earlier this year, Pratexo began working to bring distributed computing on the ‘electricity grid edge’ to HKN, starting with putting intelligent computing ‘nodes’, based on Intel® processors, running Pratexo software at HKN transformer stations.
 Each node can process a massive amount of data streaming off the transformer – most of it currently being wasted as it can’t possibly be all sent to a central cloud for analysis in real time (even if it was possible to be continuously connected to the public internet, which regulations do not allow).
 This data allows predictions about each transformer’s performance and future reliability and, ultimately, the system as a whole.

 But why Pratexo?
 “I haven’t seen another vendor that could pull all this together,” said Audun.
 “It’s quite groundbreaking to have an open platform that makes it possible to layer on niche applications that solve specific problems and then expand as you go along—especially problems related to system resiliency and reliability.
 Pratexo becomes the common edge computing infrastructure that we can build on.
 Sort of like an innovation platform.”